 The Projects and Construction Review: Switzerland

-Supported by low interest rates and immigration, construction activity in Switzerland remains at a high level; this applies to both residential and commercial building sectors.
-In particular the number of major construction projects has increased steadily in recent years.
+Supported by low interest rates and immigration, construction activity in Switzerland remains at a high level; this applies to both the residential and commercial building sectors.
+In particular, the number of major construction projects has increased steadily in recent years.
 As regards public sector investments, transport-related projects are the growth drivers.
 It is expected that population growth and rising mobility will maintain the high level of demand for infrastructure and transport-related construction and will pose financing problems for the public sector.

 Risk allocation and management

 i Management of risk

 The management of risks is essential in the context of project finance and requires a tailor-made analysis of each project to identify and assess these risks and determine who should bear them.
 In general, the parties will have to deal with different types of risks.